NetCoreTemplates/mvcidentityserver/README.md

     $ web new mvcidentityserver ProjectName

+### Docs

+See [Using IdentityServer4 Auth docs](https://docs.servicestack.net/authentication-identityserver) for more info about this template.

 ### OAuth Setup

 Replace the `oauth.*` App settings with your own in `appsettings.Development.json` for local development and `appsettings.json` for production deployments.